commercetools/commercetools-sunrise-theme/README.md

 Create a WebJars file from this theme and apply it to any Sunrise project.
 There are three possible ways to achieve this:

-- `grunt webjars` to create the WebJars file in the root directory of the project, you can then apply it by placing the generated JAR file in the folder for unmanaged dependencies of your Sunrise project (i.e. `lib/` is the default folder for Sunrise)
+- `grunt webjars` to create the WebJars file in the root directory of the project, so that you can apply it by placing the generated JAR file in the folder for unmanaged dependencies of your Sunrise project (i.e. `lib/` is the default folder for Sunrise)

 - `grunt install` to install the current snapshot version to your local maven repository (`~/.m2/repository/io/commercetools/sunrise/commercetools-sunrise-theme`) and apply it to your project as a dependency from a local environment

-- `grunt release` to release the current version to a remote Maven repository and move to the next development version, this way you could publicly distribute your theme and let anyone apply it to their Sunrise project as a dependency
+- `grunt release` to release the current version to a remote Maven repository and move to the next development version, this way you could publicly distribute your theme and let anyone apply it to their Sunrise application as a project dependency

 #### Publish to GitHub pages